Learn WIP with Joy – File Protection Deep Dive – Part 3

 The Microsoft documentation for WIP states that the file remains protected if copied to a USB drive.

-However, this may or may not work as stated, since the protection status depends on the file system of the removable media.
-EFS is now supported with exFAT and FAT32 as well along with NTFS (default) however, is not supported with FAT and other filesystems.
+However, this may or may not work as stated since the protection status depends on the file system of the removable media.
+EFS is now supported with exFAT and FAT32 as well as NTFS (default); however, it is not supported with FAT and other filesystems.

-If you check and see that the removable media supports EFS, when you try to move protected data from device local storage to removable storage, you get a prompt similar to below
+If you check and see that the removable media supports EFS, when you try to move protected data from device’s local storage to removable storage, you get a prompt similar to below

 Let’s consider that you lost the USB drive, but if you have copied it as Work Protected, you can rest assured that others won’t be able to open the file to get the data/content.

-By design, WIP is intended to protect work data at rest residing locally on an endpoint, and/or protect work data if copied over to a removable media like a USB drive.
-However, WIP cannot protect work data in transit – when you attach a work file to an email or upload it to a file share or online storage like SharePoint.
+By design, WIP is intended to protect work data at rest residing locally on an endpoint and/or protect work data if copied to a removable media like a USB drive.
+However, WIP cannot protect work data in transit—when you attach a work file to an email or upload it to a file share or online storage like SharePoint.

-This limitation is due to the fact that WIP depends on EFS to protect data residing locally on an endpoint by encrypting and this protection information is not stored within the file, but as an attribute of the file (protection information resides on local disk separately, the location being pointed by the File Header which contains the $EFS attribute)
+This limitation is because WIP depends on EFS to protect data residing locally on an endpoint by encrypting, and this protection information is not stored within the file but as an attribute of the file (protection information resides on local disk separately, the location being pointed by the File Header which contains the $EFS attribute)

 This is where Azure Information Protection integration with WIP comes into the scenario since AIP protection stays with the file irrespective of its location,

-AIP protection information is basically defined in the file metadata rather than a file attribute which is a filesystem feature.
+AIP protection information is defined in the file metadata rather than a file attribute, a filesystem feature.

-However, this cannot be termed as a limitation, if you see how Microsoft has positioned Windows Information Protection in its lineup of Information Protection offerings.
+However, this cannot be considered a limitation, if you see how Microsoft has positioned Windows Information Protection in its lineup of Information Protection offerings.

 The main purpose of WIP is to differentiate and separate work data from personal data on an endpoint and prevent users from accidentally leaking work data to personal space.